NathanNeurotic/uOPL/README.md

 Currently, supported only [PS3 Backward Compatible](https://www.psdevwiki.com/ps3/PS2_Compatibility#PS2-Compatibility) (BC) versions.
 So only [COK-001](https://www.psdevwiki.com/ps3/COK-00x#COK-001) and [COK-002/COK-002W](https://www.psdevwiki.com/ps3/COK-00x#COK-002) boards are supported.
 USB, SMB, HDD modes are supported.

-To run u-OPL, you need an entry point for running PS2 titles.
+To run OPL, you need an entry point for running PS2 titles.
 You can use everything (Swapmagic PS2, for example), but custom firmware with the latest Cobra is preferred.
 Note: only CFW supports HDD mode.

 </p>
 </details>